 Arginine is an amino acid and is a popular ingredient in HGH and testosterone supplements as well as male enhancement supplements too.
 Some of the products I've previously reviewed that contained arginine include:

 - Andro400 (click to read review)

 - Force Factor (click to read review)

 Some research (but not all) does show arginine can raise HGH levels.
 However, at least one study has shown that when combined with exercise, the rise in HGH is less.
 In other words, exercise – alone – raises HGH better than exercise + arginine.
-I agree, this is an odd result.
+That's an odd result.

 In a 2008 study, 3000 mg of arginine (combined with 2200 mg of ornithine) increased HGH and IGF1 (up to an hour later) in 17 weight lifters and bodybuilders, when it was combined with a heavy strength training program, compared to when the men got a placebo.

-GenF20 Plus also has ornitine but it's less than this study used.
-This study also noted that the arginine/ornitine combination did not alter the resting levels of HGH or IGF1.
+GenF20 Plus also has ornithine but it's less than this study used.
+This study also noted that the arginine/ornithine combination did not alter the resting levels of HGH or IGF1.
 In other words, taking the combination of amino acids didn't seem to do alter normal HGH levels.
 The level only went up after the men lifted weights.

 Glutamine is popular in muscle building supplements.
 There was a study from 1995 that noted 2 grams (2000 mg) of glutamine might raise HGH levels.
 While the study is interesting, it involved a lot of the amino acid.
 Each capsule of GenF20 Plus only has 115 mg of glutamine.

 This is an amino acid.
 A study from 1978 did note 250 ml glycine could raise HGH levels, but this didn't appear to be from an oral supplement.
 Rather, the amino acid was injected.